UK Tax Strategy

 Risk

-The Group intent is to pay its fair share of taxation in all the jurisdictions it operates in, reflecting its presence and substance, and is mindful of its commitments to the wider environment including, its obligation as a good corporate citizen.
+The Group’s intention is to pay its fair share of taxation in all the jurisdictions it operates in, reflecting its presence and substance, and is mindful of its commitments to the wider environment including its obligation as an active corporate citizen.

 Dealing with HMRC

-Within the UK the key persons responsible for contact with HMRC are primarily the UK CFO supported by local professional tax advisors, and the Group Head of Taxation.
+Within the UK the key persons responsible for contact with HMRC are primarily the UK CFO supported by local professional tax advisors, Senior Management, and ultimately the Group Head of Taxation.